Terror-Machine/fn-whatsapp-bot/README.md

 ```
 ## as an example to be used as a reference:
+## but please dont equate the bot templates, use your own ideas!!!
 - [FNBots](https://https://api.whatsapp.com/send?phone=6288239049722&text=.commands)

-## but please do not equate the bot templates, use your own ideas!!!

 ## Thanks to:
 - [open-wa](https://github.com/open-wa/wa-automate-nodejs)